LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 # #3 Method to blink LEDs, using plain code

-This method could be most easy to understand, but developers like it least.
+This method could be the easiest to understand, but developers like it the least.

-1. set green LED OFF
+1. set the green LED OFF
-2. set red LED ON
+2. set the red LED ON
 3. wait 1 second
-4. set green LED ON
+4. set the green LED ON
-5. set red LED OFF
+5. set the red LED OFF
 6. wait 1 second

 ```c#